-Many individuals who get the flu shot experience flu-like symptoms, including soreness, fever, or headaches; these symptoms occur because the body is reacting to the dead virus that has been injected into the body.
+Many individuals who get the flu shot experience flu-like symptoms, including soreness, fever, or headaches; these symptoms occur because the body is reacting to the deadly virus that has been injected into the body.
 These side effects should go away after a few days.
 Others may have adverse reactions to the virus including swelling at the injection site and allergic reactions for those with an egg allergy (the virus is manufactured using chicken eggs).

 It is a common myth that individuals who have been injected with the flu vaccine can develop the flu.
-According to experts, this is impossible because the flu vaccine contains a dead virus that can’t infect you; however, the nasal vaccine, FluMist, does contain the live virus, but in this case the virus has been engineered to eliminate the component of the virus that causes sickness.
-Any sickness that occurs after obtaining the flu vaccination can be attributed to a common cold, the inability of vaccine to protect against influenza, or another illness.
+According to experts, this is impossible because the flu vaccine contains a dead virus that can’t infect you; however, the nasal vaccine, FluMist, does contain the live virus, but in this case, the virus has been engineered to eliminate the component of the virus that causes sickness.
+Any sickness that occurs after obtaining the flu vaccination can be attributed to a common cold, the inability of a vaccine to protect against influenza, or another illness.

 Despite the rarity of an adverse reaction to the flu shot, some medical professionals still dispute its safety.
 Dr. Tom Jefferson, coordinator of the Vaccines Field for the Cochrane Collaborative, has pointed out that very few studies have been conducted concerning the safety of the vaccine, a somewhat disturbing idea considering the widespread use of the flu vaccine